Programme

 This panel examines how mutual recognition of digital signatures interacts with EU eIDAS 2.0, NIST guidance, and national LATAM laws, and what it will take to turn political agreements into operational interoperability.
 Regulators, standards experts and industry leaders will discuss practical pathways for LATAM authorities and providers to connect to global trust frameworks without losing local control, including the role of CSC standards.

-Moderator: Luis Cervantes — Compliance Officer, SSL.com
+Moderator: Luis Cervantes — SSL.com

 Panelists